 Mr. Anavilok (interpretation): Thank you, Mr. Speaker.
-Thank you, minister, for your response.
-Sometimes Inuit lead in some of these initiatives of care when looking after a relative who is suffering health issues and are stuck in their homes.
+Thank you for that response.
+Sometimes Inuit lead in some of these initiatives of care when looking after a relative who is suffering health issues and confined to their home.

-(interpretation ends) I understood from the minister's comments on November 1, that a number of other jurisdictions in Canada have caregiver compensation programs.
+(interpretation ends) Mr. Speaker, I understood from the minister's comments on November 1 that a number of other jurisdictions in Canada have caregiver compensation programs.
 A quick search shows that in Nova Scotia, for example, a caregiver can receive up to \$400 a month for providing care to someone at home.